rudransh61/Physix-go/README.md

-# Physics : A simple Physics engine in Golang
+# physix : A simple physix engine in Golang

 # Example Project :-